Welcome to Day One of the Coats and Clark Eloflex Thread Super Blog Tour. If you’re new here – welcome to my Sewful Life!

 I love this top and it’s been so comfortable to wear!
 It performed quite well when I got a little silly with my cousin Sandi at the family reunion.
 And, it was perfect under a cardigan last week while eating homemade ice cream with good friends.

 And, now for the GIVEAWAY!!!
 This wonderful 10 Spool Eloflex Sample Pack will be given away soon and it’s easy to enter to win.
 Just leave a comment right now on this post and you’re in!
 I’ll announce the winner on Friday, September 1st at 9:00 am PT.
 So, you can enter with a comment until then and you’ve got just over a week to enter and tell your friends!

 Thanks again for stopping by!
 You can learn even more about Eloflex Stretch Thread by clicking here.
+And, if you can’t find it locally, you can purchase a spool or 12 by clicking here.
 If you’d like to enjoy more of my Sewful Life, you can follow me by email, WordPress or Bloglovin’.
 Just look to the side of this page and sign up for your choice.
 I’ll be back with more Sewfulness soon!

 Moment of Further Truth: